Scholarships

 Details:

-• Students must be residents of Freeborn county and be pursuing an agricultural degree
+• Students must be residents of Freeborn County and be pursuing an agricultural degree

-• Applications will be vetted by the Freeborn County Corn & Soybean Growers board and
+• Applications will be vetted by the Freeborn County Corn & Soybean Growers board and students will be asked to participate in a brief in-person interview.

 HOW TO APPLY:

-http://www.agfuture.org
+• http://www.agfuture.org

-select “student” tab
+• select “student” tab

-select “AFA Leader and Academic Scholarships”
+• select “AFA Leader and Academic Scholarships”

-select “apply now
+• select “apply here

 ELIGIBILITY REQUIREMENTS: